Tokara horse

 The Tokara (吐噶喇馬, Tokara-uma) (also known as the Kagoshima horse) is a Japanese horse native to the Tokara Islands, a group of islands in Kagoshima Prefecture at the southwestern tip of the island of Kyushu.
+It is one of the eight indigenous horse breeds of Japan.
 Its height is about 100 to 120 cm.
 Its coat color is predominantly seal brown.
 The Tokara has a good tolerance for heat and is used for agriculture, riding and sugar cane processing.

 History

 In 1952 the horses were discovered on Takarajima by Shigeyuki Hayashida, a professor of Kagoshima University, and designated the Tokara horse.
 It was theorized that the horses were brought to Takarajima from Kikaijima around 1900.
 In 1953, the Tokara horse was designated a natural monument of Kagoshima Prefecture.
 When Professor Hayashida first discovered the horses, he counted 43.
 Their numbers gradually declined during the 1960s because of agricultural mechanization, however, and it was difficult to monitor the population on Takarajima.
 Therefore, some of the horses were transferred to the Mt.
 Kaimon Natural Park and Iriki Farm, part of the agricultural department of Kagoshima University.